RichardDooling/Entertainment_Law/Copyright_Registration/Writers_And_Copyright_Registration.md

 or an aspiring author in the publishing world, worried about idea protection.
 We discuss some of those fears in the chapter on Idea Protection.
-Putting a copyright symbol on your screenplay or a legend warning of copyright protection would scream amateur to most agents.
+Putting a copyright symbol on your screenplay or a legend warning others about copyright protection would scream amateur to most agents.
 But for the writer who is worried about infringement, copyright registration is the way to do it,